Fernando-A-Rocha/mta-add-models/README.md

 - Get the latest release: [here](https://github.com/Fernando-A-Rocha/mta-add-models/releases/latest)
 - Download the source code Zip and extract it
-- Place the `newmodels` folder in your server's resources
+- Place the `newmodels` folder in your server's resources (other resources included are optional)
 - Use command `start newmodels` in server console

-## Quick Tutorial
+## Quick Testing

 - Place mod files [newmodels/models](/newmodels/models) (dff & txd (& col for objects))
 - List them in [newmodels/meta.xml](/newmodels/meta.xml) like the example